Celestia: Limitations

 The default setting for Celestia's Earth is a spheroid.
-The irregular surface of the Earth causes low Earth orbit satellites to appear to be in the wrong places in the sky when watched from the surface, even when the Earth's oblateness is specified.
+The irregular surface of the Earth causes low Earth orbit satellites to appear to be in the wrong places in the sky when watched from the surface, even when the Earth's oblateness is specified, as Celestia does not simulate 3D surfaces.

 Many types of astronomical objects are not included with Celestia.
 Variable stars, supernovae, black holes, and nebulae are missing from the standard distribution.
 Many of these are available as add-ons.

 Although objects that form part of a planetary system move, and stars rotate about their axes and orbit each other in multiple star systems, stellar proper motion is not simulated, and galaxies are at fixed locations.
 As a result, the constellations in Celestia do not gradually change shape as they do in the real world.
 In addition, Celestia's binary star catalogs only describe a few hundred systems of multiple stars.
 Most binary star systems cannot be simulated with 100% accuracy because adequate orbital information is not yet available.

 Celestia does not include any stars that are more than a few thousand light-years from the Sun because the parallaxes of more distant stars are too small to be accurately measured by the Hipparcos astrometric satellite.
 However, with the addition of Gaia data in 1.7.0, stars as far away as the Galactic Center are included.
-In addition, objects in star systems are only drawn to a distance of one light-year from their parent stars, any further and they will not be rendered at all.
-Similarly, there is a render limit for stars at 10 million light-years in 1.6.2.2 and under, increased to 1 billion light-years in 1.7.0.
-Any stars beyond that limit are not rendered, and stars that are close to the 1.7.0 render limit experience floating point errors.
+In addition, objects in star systems are only drawn to a distance of one light-year from their parent stars, any further and they will simply not be rendered at all.
+Similarly, there is a render limit for stars at 10 million light-years in versions 1.6.3 and under, increased to 1 billion light-years in 1.7.0.
+Any stars beyond that limit are not rendered, and stars that are close to the 1.7.0 render limit experience floating point errors, meaning their position is inaccurate.
 Finally, Celestia does not consider the wobbling of some stars induced by their planets, unless said wobbling is very noticeable.